Hamidalavi/Javascript-tips/object-example.md

 The `in` operator will check to see if the property is in the **object**, or if it exists at any higher level of the [[Prototype]] chain object traversal.
 By contrast, `hasOwnProperty(..)` checks to see if only `obj` has the property or not, and will not consult the [[Prototype]] chain.

-## Importact

-Plainly, there are no "classes" in JavaScript to instantiate, only objects.
-And objects don't get copied to other objects,they get linked together.

 ## Shadowing

 Lets look below code: